bark-community/barkpaws_bot_monorepo/README.md

 - Real-time progress tracking and donor engagement features.

 ### Donations with BARK Tokens
-- Facilitate donations using BARK tokens with minimal fees.
+- Facilitate donations using BARK tokens with fees.
 - Secure and transparent donation processes.
 - Integration with various causes and organizations.